securekomodo/citrixInspector/README.md

 # Check multiple URLs from a file
 python cve_2023_3519_inspector.py --file urls.txt

+# Check multiple URLs from a file and check for IOCs
+python cve_2023_3519_inspector.py --file urls.txt --ioc-check
 ```

 To specify a log file for output, use the `--log` option: